 Santa Clara is a very small village located in the state of New Mexico.
 With a population of 1,613 people and just one neighborhood, Santa Clara is the 87th largest community in New Mexico.

-Because occupations involving physical labor dominate the local economy, Santa Clara is generally considered to be a blue-collar town.
-39.69% of the Santa Clara workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Santa Clara, you'll notice that it is more blue-collar than most other communities in America.
+39.69% of Santa Clara’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Santa Clara is a village of construction workers and builders, service providers, and sales and office workers.
 There are especially a lot of people living in Santa Clara who work in office and administrative support (12.52%), management occupations (9.25%), and healthcare suport services (7.32%).

 Santa Clara is an extremely ethnically-diverse village.
 The people who call Santa Clara home describe themselves as belonging to a variety of racial and ethnic groups.
 People of Hispanic or Latino origin are the most prevalent group in Santa Clara, accounting for 78.50% of the village’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Santa Clara residents report their race to be White.
 Important ancestries of people in Santa Clara include English, Irish, European, Welsh, and French.